The Best Pacifiers of 2024, Tested & Reviewed

 While pacifiers are controversial to some, the research shows that using a pacifier during the first 6 months of life only has benefits for your baby's health and safety.

-We've been reviewing pacifiers for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing pacifiers for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Latex & BPA free.